vidhurva/python-practice/README.md

 # python-practice
-Practicing python syntax and what not
+Practicing python and what not